dataesr/bso-publications/doc/bso.md

 A domain-specific classifier is implemented for the Health domain.
 It classifies the publications into 17 disciplines, built from the Fields of Research taxonomy.
 The full methodology is detailed in [@jeangirard_content-based_2021].

-The main purpose of these metadata enhancements is to be able to analyse the open access rate in function of languages and disciplines.
-We expect to observe differences not only in the global OA rate (which discipline is the most open ?), but also in the dynamics trends (which discipline show the strongest increase over time ?) or in the opening uses (relying on publisher hosted open access versus open repositories).
+The main purpose of these metadata enhancements is to be able to analyse the open access rate according to languages and disciplines.
+We expect to observe differences not only in the global OA rate (which discipline is the most open ?), but also in the dynamics trends (which discipline shows the strongest increase over time ?) or in the opening uses (relying on publisher hosted open access versus open repositories).

 ### 2.1.5 Publishers and dissemination platforms strategies

 #### 2.1.5.1 Identification of the dissemination platforms

 The data in the 'publisher' field of Crossref shows many inconsistencies.
 There are many journals, with a single ISSN, that belong to more than one publisher - whether they are different lexical forms or really different entities.
-Consequently, we have made a triple grouping in order to favour the coding of an economic entity diffusing the journal in question.
+Consequently, we performed a triple grouping in order to facilitate the coding of an economic entity disseminating the journal in question.

- - Firstly, we considered the diversity of lexical forms of the same publisher, existing in developed form and in the form of acronyms, or without and with its economic status (LLC, Ltd.,...);
+ - Firstly, we have considered the diversity of lexical forms of the same publisher, existing in developed form and in the form of acronyms, or without and with its economic status (LLC, Ltd.,...);

  - Secondly, we have taken into account the capitalist evolution of the sector, which is marked by a growing concentration, with successive takeovers.
 The latter do not necessarily make the old group names disappear, most often used as a brand name;